Enhancement Tools

 G’MIC-Qt Tool

 G’MIC-Qt is 3rd-party image editing tool provided as a plug-in.
 It is named G’MIC for GREYC’s Magic for Image Computing, an open-source image processing framework.
-The full list of G’MIC features is long and cannot be detailed here as it comes with over than 500 interesting functions to explore.
+The full list of G’MIC features is long and cannot be detailed here as it comes with over 500 interesting functions to explore.
 It comes with filters for changing colors, creating patterns, adding artistic touches, repairing inconsistencies in pictures, rendering shapes, and much more.
 The plugin is highly customizable, with the ability to set favorites and even add your own filters.

 The Image Editor G’MIC-Qt Tool Running the Artistic/Bokeh Filter